protocol/nft-website/docs/how-to/lazy-minting.md

 Finally, we tuck the payment into a mapping called `pendingWithdrawals`, so the NFT creator can get their Eth out later.

 That's it!
-If you're curious about the signature verification, check out the [contract source](https://github.com/ipfs-shipyard/nft-school-examples/blob/main/lazy-minting/contracts/LazyNFT.sol) and the [docs for the OpenZeppelin EIP-712 base contract](https://docs.openzeppelin.com/contracts/4.x/api/utils#EIP712).
+If you're curious about the signature verification, see the [contract source](https://github.com/ipfs-shipyard/nft-school-examples/blob/main/lazy-minting/contracts/LazyNFT.sol) and the [docs for the OpenZeppelin EIP-712 base contract](https://docs.openzeppelin.com/contracts/4.x/api/utils#EIP712).

 ## Conclusion